 Kochi Pathar Jhol - Tips

-Bengali Runny Mutton Curry
+Bengali Runny Mutton Curry - the homefront

-Mehebub has developed a fondness for his mother-in-law's mutton curry, and he persistently urges me to recreate the dish.
+Mehebub has developed a fondness for his mother-in-law's (my mother's) mutton curry, and he persistently urges me to recreate the dish.
 However, considering our current weight and its upward trajectory, I believe it is prudent to limit our consumption of red meat.
 We reserve the indulgence of homemade mutton curry for just once a month.

 Detailed Recipe